Troubleshoot Web Deploy problems with Visual Studio

 Others

-If you can't browse a .NET 4.0 application after it has been successfully published, it could be that .NET 4.0 hasn't been registered correctly with IIS.
+If you can't browse a .NET 4.0 application after you successfully publish it, it could be that .NET 4.0 isn't registered correctly with IIS.
 Other symptoms are that .NET 4.0 is installed, but there are no .NET 4.0 application pools or handler mappings in IIS.
-This happens when .NET 4.0 is installed before IIS is installed.
-To fix this problem, start an elevated command prompt and run this command:
+This symptom happens when .NET 4.0 is installed before IIS is installed.
+To fix this problem, start an elevated command prompt and run the following command:

 %systemdrive%\Windows\Microsoft.NET\Framework64\v4.0.30319\aspnet_regiis.exe -iru